Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! note "Workaround"

-    As for the partition `ml`, you can only wait until the OS update to centOS 8 is carried out, as no driver update will be done beforehand.
+    As for the partition `ml`, you can only wait until the OS update to CentOS 8 is carried out, as no driver update will be done beforehand.
 As a workaround, you can do one of the following:

-    - Exclude the `pot3d` benchmark
+    - Exclude the `pot3d` benchmark.
-    - Switch the partition (e.g. to partition `alpha`)
+    - Switch the partition (e.g. to partition `alpha`).

 ### Slurm Bug